 From a newly published article here.

-Before anyone on this list gets too much of a swollen head, note that everyone after the top 4 got between 5 and 10 votes out of 299 professors surveyed (there was another group ...
+Before anyone on this list gets too much of a swollen head, note that everyone after the top 4 got between 5 and 10 votes out of 299 professors surveyed (there ...

 A graphic showing striking disparities income among religions in America, from the NYT Magazine: